-To decode an I2C protocol with PoScopeMega1 open PoScope 4 application.
-With PoScopeMega1 set to digital mode and logic analyzer display open, click the Analyze button.
-In order to assure quality measurements, note that sampling rate has to higher than the signal frequency / bus clock rate.
-I2C is by default 100kBits/s (different speeds are supported) so we suggest you to setup sampling frequency to 500kS/s and set PoScope4 for capturing.
+To decode an I2C protocol with PoScopeMega1 open the PoScope 4 application.
+With PoScopeMega1 set to digital mode and the logic analyzer display open, click the Analyze button.
+In order to assure quality measurements, note that the sampling rate has to be higher than the signal frequency/bus clock rate.
+I2C is by default 100kBits/s (different speeds are supported) so we suggest you to set up the sampling frequency to 500kS/s and set PoScope4 for capturing.
 After a second or so (so the buffers will be full) press Analyze button to switch to analyze.

-Use the overview yellow selector and mouse scroller to select part of data for analysis and decoding.
-Pin that has most dense pulses is usually the clock.
+Use the overview yellow selector and mouse scroller to select part of the data for analysis and decoding.
+The pin that has the most dense pulses is usually the clock.
 The second pin is data.
 You can also rename Pin by double-clicking its name.

-To start decoding I2C protocol, click the + button on the I2C pane under Decoders tab to add I2c decoder.
+To start decoding I2C protocol, click the + button on the I2C pane under the Decoders tab to add the I2c decoder.

 If you name your pins as I2C standard names (SCL, SDA) the decoder settings window will automatically recognize lines and use them for decoding otherwise you have to manually select pins for data sources.